BLACspace Cooperative is a hub for a thriving

 • Unlike traditional consulting, BLACspace merges business expertise with cultural permanence and community trust.
 We focus on the holistic needs of our community and emphasize cooperation, accountability, and transformative justice.

-• Cultural reforestation means helping Black arts and culture grow and flourish in Oakland by nurturing the people, spaces, and stories that form the cultural roots of our community.
-Through this, we work to restore and maintain a thriving, Black-centered cultural ecosystem.
+• Cultural reforestation means helping arts and culture grow and flourish in Oakland by nurturing the people, spaces, and stories that form the cultural roots of our community.
+Through this, we work to restore and maintain a thriving cultural ecosystem.

 BLAC